OracleChain/chainkit/README.md

-# codebase
+# chainkit
-A codebase of EOS' base chain implemented by OracleChain.
+A codebase kit of EOS' base chain implemented by OracleChain.